Heat Safe Summer Sport

 The Problem: What problem are you helping to solve and who will benefit the most from your solution?
 How close are you to the problem and/or community impacted?

 Extreme heat is becoming more frequent and intense in London, creating risks to young people's health, wellbeing and ability to stay active.
 While much attention focuses on older adults and very young children, young people aged 10–14 are often overlooked despite participating in sport and outdoor activities during hot weather, sometimes without understanding the risks of dehydration, overheating and poor air quality.
 In West Norwood and across Lambeth, many young people rely on schools, libraries, leisure centres and community spaces for recreation and support.
 However, these services are often planned separately and are not consistently designed to help young people remain active and safe during periods of extreme heat.
-The impact extends beyond physical activity, affecting family wellbeing, access to community spaces and community resilience during heatwaves.
-Through engagement with schools, youth groups, libraries, Active Lambeth and partners, we have identified a need for a more joined-up, climate-adaptive approach.
+The impact extends beyond physical activity, affecting family wellbeing, access to community spaces and resilience during heatwaves.
+Through engagement with over 70 young people, alongside schools, youth groups, libraries, Active Lambeth and partners, we have identified a need for a more joined-up, climate-adaptive approach.
 During the development phase, HeatSafe Summer Sport is working with young people, schools, libraries, leisure centres and health partners to co-design activities, safe spaces and heat-aware messaging that can inform future delivery.
-The initiative is rooted in direct work with local young people, ensuring their experiences shape the model.
+The initiative is rooted in work with local young people, ensuring their experiences shape the model.

 Your approach: How are you addressing the problem outlined above?
 How are you using the power of sport and physical activity to build awareness, shift behavior, and enable sustainable participation for all in response to the climate crisis?
 We'd love to know about the origin of your idea, and what was your "aha" moment" that led you to take action?